UPDATE: The 2023 Weather Tree is now available! Simply subscribe to the newsletter below to receive your copy today.

-If you’re looking for a simple and fun way to begin nature observation and journaling with your preschooler, you should try out a weather tree!
+Looking for a simple and fun way to begin nature observation and journaling with your preschooler?
+Our family loves using a weather observation tree.

 The concept is super simple!
 Each day we observe the weather and then in the afternoon we color in the day’s leaf based on the predominant weather pattern.
 This year we’ll be tracking the following weather conditions: sunny, cloudy, windy, rainy, stormy, and snowy.
 Over the course of the year we’ll soon have a very colorful tree on display!
 I’ve even seen some families who record multiple weather events each day, and create distinct patterns on each leaf.
 I think it looks amazing, and it’s definitely something I’d like to do when my children are a little older.
 This year we’ve opted to keep it pretty simple and have it mirror our new weather observation chart from the fabulous Etsy shop, From Jennifer.